 - How many attacks from this breed have been reported

-Aggressive dogs and their attacks on human have been a controversial topic ever since the beginning of dog domestication.
-In the 1990’s, the Centers for Disease Control & Prevention (CDC) decided to examine the data on these attacks.
+Aggressive dogs and their attacks on human have been a heated controversial topic ever since the start of dog domestication.
+And in the 1990’s, the Centers for Disease Control & Prevention (CDC) decided to examine the data on these attacks.

-They discovered that the Pit Bull was the most “dangerous” breed in the United States (between 1979 and 1996).
-In fact, Pit Bulls were involved in 60 incidents – double the number of incidents with the second place Rottweiler (29).
+They discovered that the Pit Bull was the most dangerous breed in the United States (between 1979 to 1996).
+In fact, Pit Bulls were involved in 60 fatal incidents, which is over double the number of incidents of the second place Rottweiler (29 incidents).

-Of course these dog attacks haven’t stopped since the 90’s.
-Picking up where the CDC left off, DogsBite.org also conducted an investigation on fatal U.S. dog attacks (from 2005 to 2017).
+Of course these dog attacks haven’t stopped since the 1990’s.
+Picking up where the CDC left off, the non-profit DogsBite.org also conducted an investigation on fatal U.S. dog attacks (from the years 2005 to 2017).

 Not only did they record the attacks, but also: victim’s age, number of dogs involved and consequent punishment (if any).
 What’s alarming is that the Pit Bull accounted for 66% of all fatalities in the 13-year span.
 That’s 284 deaths from 2005 to 2017.

 The second place Rottweiler accounted for less than 11% of fatal attacks with a mere 45 deaths.
 The story is in the data.
-And the data tell us that the Pit Bull is by far, the most dangerous dog breed in the world.
+And the data tell us that the Pit Bull is very likely, the most dangerous dog breed in the country (and possibly the world).